Description of the Qualification

 This qualification enables learners to embark on practice working within an ethical framework and will develop an understanding of legal and ethical requirements.
 Learners are expected to make appropriate use of counselling supervision and evaluate their own work.
 The placement requirement in this qualification is essential to the personal and professional development of the practitioner.

-This qualification comprises two mandatory units (Counselling Practicum and Embarking on Practice) and two optional unit groups that provide an opportunity to deepen theoretical knowledge of one of the core theories and also to focus on a particular context in the counselling profession:
+This qualification comprises two mandatory units and two optional unit groups that provide an opportunity to deepen theoretical knowledge of one of the core theories and also to focus on a particular context in the counselling profession:

-The options units that will be taken as part of the course deloievred by AAAIB will be Cognitive-Behavioural Theory and Approaches to Working with Trauma.
+The options units that will be taken as part of the course delivered by AAAIB will be Cognitive-Behavioural Theory and Approaches to Working with Trauma.

 National Counselling Society Accredited Course